v8/v8.dev/src/docs/torque.md

 Torque is strongly typed.
 Its type system is the basis for many of the security and correctness guarantees it provides.

-However, with a few notable exceptions discussed later, Torque doesn’t actually inherently know very much about the core types that are used to write most Torque code.
-In order to enable better interoperability between Torque and hand-written `CodeStubAssembler` code, Torque’s type system rigorously specifies the relationship between Torque types, but it is much less rigorous in specifying how many types themselves actually work.
+For many basic types, Torque doesn’t actually inherently know very much about them.
 Instead, many types are just loosely coupled with `CodeStubAssembler` and C++ types through explicit type mappings and rely on the C++ compiler to enforce the rigor of that mapping.
-This is especially true for abstract types.
+Such types are realized as abstract types.

 #### Abstract types